kavia-common/sow-generator-platform-17223-17232/README_LOCAL_LLM.md

 5) Configure frontend to call backend: cd ../frontend_reactjs cp .env.example .env
-   Set REACT_APP_BACKEND_URL=http://localhost:8080
+   # Option A: set REACT_APP_BACKEND_URL=http://localhost:8080
+   # Option B: add "proxy": "http://localhost:8080" to package.json and leave REACT_APP_BACKEND_URL blank
    npm start

 6) Use the app:
-   - The Generate Draft step and AI Chat Wizard can invoke /api/ai/sow (non-stream) and /api/chat (stream) endpoints.
+   - The Generate Draft step and AI Chat Wizard invoke /api/ai/sow (non-stream) on the backend.
-   - No external API keys are needed.
+   - No external API keys are needed or supported.

 Notes:
 - If you prefer reverse-proxying /api to the backend, configure your dev server or deployment environment accordingly.
-- SSE streaming requires proxies to not buffer responses.
+- SSE streaming requires proxies to not buffer responses (relevant for /api/chat if you wire streaming UI later).